 When integration tests get slow

-A few minutes-long integration suite is acceptable in CI but painful locally.
+A few-minutes integration suite is acceptable in CI but painful locally.
 Mitigations:

 -